Hirevue: Artificial Intelligence + Hiring

 Myth: AI will not treat those with disabilities fairly.

-Fact: At HireVue, we provide many accommodations for candidates with disabilities including but not limited to allowing retakes, removing timers, and, where applicable, explaining before an interview that AI will be used in its assessment.
-HireVue also works closely with Integrate Autism Employment Advisors to understand how candidates on the autism spectrum interact and perform with AI hiring assessments.
+Fact: At Hirevue, we provide many accommodations for candidates with disabilities including but not limited to allowing retakes, removing timers, and, where applicable, explaining before an interview that AI will be used in its assessment.
+Hirevue also works closely with Integrate Autism Employment Advisors to understand how candidates on the autism spectrum interact and perform with AI hiring assessments.
 Research has shown that interview processes with appropriate wording, structure, transparency, and adequate preparation time are highly beneficial to these candidates.
 Our own peer-reviewed research with Integrate Autism shows that game-based assessments are a particularly effective way to discover this untapped talent resource.

 Myth: AI is unregulated.

-Fact: Artificial intelligence in recruitment has created entirely new areas that spur nuanced conversations about how to regulate certain technologies (social media recommendation systems, who owns content produced by generative AI, etc.).
+Fact: AI has created entirely new areas that spur nuanced conversations about how to regulate certain technologies (social media recommendation systems, who owns content produced by generative AI, etc.).
 However, even though AI is being introduced into many different areas of our lives, existing laws still apply.
 Particularly in the US, laws against discrimination in hiring have been in place for decades, and AI does not give anyone a free pass to break them.
 There are well-established best practices and statistical methods for bias testing that are standard in the IO Psychologist toolbox.

 Myth: AI on my video uses face scanning technology which judges me on behaviors and attributes I cannot control.